Ira-Project/lastword/Initial Customers/Experiment 1.md

 - Teachers in general are much harder to reach on LinkedIn.
 The majority of them that are on LinkedIn are looking to make a career transition into a different type of role.
 - Charter school administrators and teachers aren't too active on LinkedIn
 - The response rates are not too bad at around 10% or so which is a lot higher than I've experienced with OpenOS or LinkedIn
+- So far all the responses have been rejections.
+Small sample size but it might be because we haven't connected with them on the pain points.

 ------